-Starting a business as a corporation, Limited Liability Company, Limited Liability Partnership or Limited Partnership requires having a registered agent in Georgia.
-Learn what the registered agent is, their job duties and the requirements to be one.
+Starting a business as a corporation, Limited Liability Company, Limited Liability Partnership, or Limited Partnership requires having a registered agent in Georgia.
+Learn what the registered agent is, their job duties, and the requirements to be one.

-What is a Registered Agent?
+What is a registered agent?

-Why is a Registered Agent Required in Georgia?
+Why is a registered agent required in Georgia?

-A registered agent is required by the Georgia Secretary of State when filing a business entity such as a corporation, LLC, LLP and LP.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation), but can be changed at any time.
+A registered agent is required by the Georgia Secretary of State when filing a business entity such as a corporation, LLC, LLP, and LP.
+This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a registered agent.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact in the state there is no question that time-sensitive documents are going to the right person in a timely manner.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact there is no question that time-sensitive documents are going to the right person in a timely manner.

-- Not Receiving Legal Notices – If the listed registered agent isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
+- Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+This could result in a judgment being placed against the business without the owners knowing.

 - Administrative Dissolution – In Georgia, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

-- Penalties and Fees – By not maintaining a current registered agent, penalties and fees can be levied against the entity and in some cases the owners too.
-Once an entity is no longer in good standing with the state, the owners have lost their liability protection and are at risk personally.
+- Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
+Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

-Who can be a Registered Agent in Georgia?
+Who can be a registered agent in Georgia?

-A registered agent in Georgia can be any resident of the state who is 18 years or older, a registered Georgia domestic business entity or a foreign business entity authorized to do business in the state.
+A registered agent in Georgia can be any resident of the state who is 18 years or older, a registered Georgia domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
-Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.
+Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own Registered Agent in Georgia?
+Can I be my own registered agent in Georgia?

 Yes!
-Any individual, owner, member, officer, director, etc of a business entity that meets the state requirements can be a registered agent.
+Any individual, owner, member, officer, director, etc., of a business entity that meets the state, registered agent requirements above can be a registered agent.

 - Privacy – The address of the registered agent becomes public record and is available for anybody to see.
-This can be especially concerning if someone is doing business on the side and they don’t want their employer knowing about the business.
+This can be especially concerning if someone is doing business on the side, and they don’t want their employer knowing about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
-This could mean employees, customers or even neighbors witnessing the event.
-There is always the remote possibility a vindictive litigant or upset customer showing up at your house.
+This could mean employees, customers, or even neighbors witnessing the event.
+There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.

-- Availability – Georgia requires the registered agent be available at the principal address during normal business hours.
+- Availability – Georgia requires the registered agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.

-- If the Business Expands to Additional Locations – If the business will have a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
+- If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.

-How much does a Registered Agent cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own registered agent, there is no cost.
+Depending on the services provided, a commercial registered agent typically costs between $100-$150 per year.
+Northwest Registered Agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a registered agent at no cost for the first year when you register your corporation or LLC with them.